 Most important is: are they really committed?
 If yes, how much time/money are they ready to commit?
 I wouldn’t want a shareholder if they were not fully committed.
 Think of some reasonable test.
 For example: if you work on this in way that I/most of the team thinks is great, then in x months when we form a company, you are entitled (but not obliged) to invest up to xxxx, get yyyy % of the shares.

-It is a good idea to ask if the others consider putting their own money in
+Ask the others to consider putting money in

-Even if they have “no money”, they should be able to find 1000 zl from someone.
-It is a test (but remember that 10K zloty from a young Pole with “nouveau riche” parents maybe “less” commitment than 1000 zl from someone whose parents are pessimistic cynics, who never trust anyone, or provided any role model (or a kid with no parents at all).
-Anyone who can write code should be getting much more money than average, (otherwise is lazy, spoiled, incapable of managing money, stupid, or demotivated – and do you want that?).
+Even if they have “no money”, they should be able to find 1000 zł/US$/GBP from someone.
+It is a test (but remember that 10K/US$/GBP zloty from a young person with “nouveau riche” parents maybe “less” commitment than 1000 zl/US$/GBP from someone whose parents are pessimistic cynics, who never trust anyone, or were any role model (or a kid with no parents at all).
+Anyone who can write code should be putting in more money than average because they will have had plenty of earning opportunities. (unless they are lazy, spoiled, incapable of managing money, stupid, or demotivated – and do you want that?).

 Roles, skills and responsibilities

-It is good to have “test” questions, like “would you be happy to live in Warsaw (or Korea or Bytom) for a time while we open up there?”.
+It is good to have “test” questions, like “would you be happy to live in Warsaw (or Korea or somewhere really nasty) for a time we open an office there?”.
 If they say “I’d love to” that is great.
 If they say, “if I have to”, that is OK.
 If they look shocked and say “no way”, it rules them out of some positions, and shows a lack of commitment.

 Leadership and alignment of goals